-Ohio’s school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — to provide the best educational opportunities possible for the youth of Ohio and to manage and control the political subdivision of the school district.
+Ohio’s public school board members, one of the largest groups of elected officials in the state, are charged with one of the major responsibilities in government — to provide the best educational opportunities possible for the youth of Ohio and to manage and control the political subdivision of the school district.
 OSBA seeks to raise the profile of boardmanship and encourage high-caliber candidates to run for office.
 Learn more about a board member's role and responsibilities, eligibility requirements and board candidate workshops, which are held in summer 2023.
 Visit Get On Board Ohio for resources to encourage effective and representative school boards that meet the challenges of the diverse districts they represent.

 What does a school board member do?